-I’m a huge Mac fan and I won’t apologize about it.
-I also love open source software like GnuCash.
+I’m a huge Mac fan because they are super secure, easy to use, and highly flexible.
+I also love open source software like GnuCash since it’s a smart penny pincher’s dream for high quality software at rock bottom prices (aka free).
 You may have noticed that GnuCash does not have password protection like Quicken, but there’s an easy way to deal with this on a Mac.

 Use An Encrypted Disk Image

 Now if you are not a techy and have never heard of an encrypted disk image – fear not.
 This is just a fancy way of saying encrypted files and folders.
 I use them all the time and they are an ideal way of encrypting sensitive financial data on your Mac.

 Create Your First Encrypted Image

 Open up Disk Utility by searching with Spotlight or Launchpad and just type “disk utility”.

 Select the Disk Utility program and then enter command-N or File-New-Blank Disk Image

 If you were to name the disk image now with the default values, it would not be encrypted.
 To save the image as encrypted, change the encryption box to at least 128 bit encryption.
 Also change the file size to at least 300 MB and more if you have enough space on your hard drive.
 The more the better.